Christian McCaffrey, George Kittle Make Bold Statements About Brock Purdy

 There’s no arguing the San Francisco 49ers are one of the favorites to contend for the Super Bowl in the NFC in 2023.
 It’s a roster loaded with talent on both sides of the ball and the quarterback is a major piece to that puzzle.

-In Week 1, Purdy lit up the stat sheet in a commanding 30-7 road win over the Pittsburgh Steelers finishing the game 19-of-29 for 220 yards, two touchdowns and no interceptions.
+In Week 1, Purdy lit up the stat sheet in a commanding 30-7 road win over the Pittsburgh Steelers finishing the game 19-of-29 for 220 yards, 2 touchdowns and no interceptions.

 And then came Week 2, where in just his 10th NFL start, Purdy had a few overthrown passes and missed opportunities.
 The Rams kept it close from start to finish, and while the young signal caller wasn’t perfect, he still made big plays in big moments, helping propel the 49ers to a 30-23 victory on the road.